An “AI Model Component” Note for Open Source Licenses

 (d) the training configuration (hyperparameters, optimization settings, random seeds where deterministic reproduction is feasible);

-(e) a sufficiently detailed description of the training data — including its provenance, collection method, and processing steps — to enable a reasonably skilled person to assemble a functionally equivalent dataset, or the training data itself where it can be lawfully redistributed; and
+(e) a sufficiently detailed description of the training data – including its provenance, collection method, and processing steps – enabling a skilled person to assemble a functionally equivalent dataset; the training data itself, where it can be lawfully redistributed; or, where the training data is publicly available or obtainable from third parties, a listing of that data and of where to obtain it, including, where applicable, for a fee; and

-(f) the instructions necessary to retrain, fine-tune, or replace the AI Model Component and to reintegrate the modified version into the Program, such that the Program functions with the modified Component in the same manner as it functioned with the original.
+(f) the instructions necessary to retrain, fine-tune, or replace the AI Model Component and to reintegrate the modified version into the Program, such that the Program can be built and run with the modified Component in the same manner as with the original.

 This proposed exception adopts the classic distinction in free software license law between “derivative work” and “mere aggregation.”
 A model integrated into the program (without which the program would not function as intended) is a component of the program and triggers the obligation.
 A model aggregated on the same distribution medium, or called via a public API, remains an independent work not covered by the exception.
 This is the transposition, for AI, of the boundary between linking and aggregation in software copyleft.